MonoTech01/OverTheWire/CTF-Write-Ups/dark-matter.md

 The correct key unlocks the machine and allows users to access the school's files.

-I went through each files and found the flag in "Student Grades Report" file.
+I went through each file and found the flag in "Student Grades Report" file.